14 Tips Every Cat Owner Should Know

-Now we’ve been on the road for four years and we’ve had four cats in our big Class A, now down to two cats in our 21-foot Class C, and we’ve learned some things along the way.
+We’ve since been on the road for four years and had four cats in our big Class A, now down to two cats in our 21-foot Class C, and we’ve learned some things along the way.

 Read below for our top tips on RVing with cats that will make your life and your cat’s more enjoyable.